 Ubuntu is based on Debian but worse than it.
 Although Ubuntu is very popular among developers, it’s still not a good option.

 Ubuntu modifies Debian and preinstalls much software you needn’t.
 It will take too much RAM and cause trouble.
 Snap is one of them and causes too much trouble.
 Linux Mint, a popular Linux desktop distribution based on Ubuntu, disables Snap by default.
 Installing packages using apt is good enough.

 If you feel apt doesn’t satisfy you, you can try to find .deb package.
 Much software, like Google Chrome and Visual Studio Code, will add its source to .deb package, so that after installing .deb packages, you can use

 apt upgrade to get the latest version.
 Also, you can use ppa to install and update the software.
 Read this article for reference: https://itsfoss.com/ppa-guide/

-Also, Snap has bad mechanism.
-Every software installed via Snap will account for too much space of your disk and update the software automatically.
+Also, Snap has a bad mechanism.
+Every software installed via Snap will account for too much space on your disk and update the software automatically.
 Software installed via Snap would have different file paths, which means it’s hard for you to find out anything, especially following tutorials written by others.

-But except for man-db problem, Debian is very good in my experience.
+But except for the man-db problem, Debian is very good in my experience.